 We do have a dress code that allows students to wear clothes that are appropriate for the activities we engage in.
 The culture of the school is built on respect and compassion so we do not have issues of bullying regarding the clothes students wear.

+We are really keen to offer as many sporting experiences as we can for students and we have a strong relationship with both Club Doncaster and the Doncaster Athletics Club.
+We are constantly looking to develop new partnerships and most recently we have started training sessions with the Doncaster Eagles Basketball team.
 We have entered teams into competitive competitions wherever possible and we are committed to supporting and promoting community sport.
 As such, our new building at XP East will have a four court Sports Hall.
 This will be used by students during the school day but open to the community after hours and during the school holidays.

 Girls and boys play football in separate teams.

 Currently, we offer Spanish as our main language.
 However, more recently we have offered French as part of our Duke of Edinburgh programme.

 Learning expeditions are planned to cover all the necessary requirements for GCSE and the broader Key Stage 3 curriculum.
 Because of the nature of expeditions, where students study through detailed case studies, learners have deep and broad learning experiences.

 Students start working on GCSE assessment objectives right from the start of Year 7 and we begin to test students so that they are used to GCSE assessments as part of our learning expeditions.
 Subsequently, students are well-prepared for GCSEs.

 X Block allows us to teach subjects that might not fit neatly into learning expeditions in Years 7 and 8.
 X Block has three discretely sessions that take place over a week where students study subjects such as Music, Computer Science and Drama in a carousel.
 In addition, PE is taught as part of X Block and is a constant throughout the year.